READ THE MOST DETAILED INFORMATON ABOUT THE TREK!

 - Round trip bus tickets from Aguas Calientes to Machu Picchu

-- Admission ticket to the Machu Picchu Archaeological Complex
+- Admission ticket to the Machu Picchu Archeological Complex

 - Delicious gourmet meals during the 4 days as indicated in the itinerary